Soil-Security/bpf-go-xdp-template/README.md

         xlated 208B  jited 123B  memlock 4096B  map_ids 3
         btf_id 147
 ```

+When you hit CTRL+C keys to stop the loader process, the XDP program will be detached from the `eth0` interface.

 ``` console
 # bpftool prog dump xlated name xdp_prog_func